There are many philosophical issues connected with abortion, all of

 which form a conceptual network with logical links.
 Because of the logical

-links, the positions we take on one set of issues
+links, the positions we take on one set of issues have implications for

-is a person?
+a person?
 Must a person be a human being?
 Is an embryo a

 person?
 An infant?
 When does a person begin to exist?
 Can we

 - Another set concerns the concept of a right.
 (What sorts of